aimms/how-to/C_Language/109-convert-compound-sets.rst

 Sections named ``<prefix> set mapping declarations`` appear in each library/module where compound sets are defined.
 These sections are created in the runtime library ``CompoundSetMappingRuntimeLibrary`` as runtime libraries are the only place where a library or main model may create new AIMMS code.

-..
-CHRIS - Should the 'Delete Set Mapping Declarations' button be mentioned?

 The model explorer should now look something like this:

 |SetMappingDeclarations|